Porthcawl-Insurance/www/content/culture.md

 #### Adequate performance gets a generous severance package
 * Adequate performance is not defined solely by metrics or a formula - what Justice Potter Stewart said about pornography applies to adequate performance: "I shall not today attempt further to define the kinds of material I understand to be embraced within that shorthand description ['hard-core pornography'], and perhaps I could never succeed in intelligibly doing so.
 But I know it when I see it."
-* The company, not the individual, should feel pain for a mistake in the hiring process so every employee will be granted a minimum of 4 months severance
+* The company, not the individual, should feel pain for a mistake in the hiring process so every employee will be granted a minimum of 1 month severance

 #### Hire only in-demand people
-* If it is not believable that a person would be hired within the same market to a similar or better role with similar or bettery pay and status, we do not consider them for hire
+* If it is not believable that a person would be hired within the same market to a similar or better role with similar or better pay and status, we do not consider them for hire
 * Otherwise their man focus will inevitably become preserving their salary at all costs
 * As a valued team member, there is no greater joy than knowing each of your coworkers is working with you purely by choice